 Now that you know more about the two types of manholes that you could use in your water management system, you can decide which is the right choice for you.
 All things being considered, an open channel manhole is probably the better option.
 While closed pipe manholes do lend themselves to highly accurate measurements, open channel flow metering manholes provide for easier operator use while still providing top accuracy.

-By choosing the right flow metering manhole for your system, you’ll be increasing your success rate and ensuring that your operators can perform their jobs more effectively and safely.
+By choosing the right fiberglass manhole for your system, you’ll be increasing your success rate and ensuring that your operators can perform their jobs more effectively and safely.

 Purchase a Flow Metering Manhole Today